espocrm/espocrm/README.md

 ### How to report bug

-Create an issue [here](https://github.com/espocrm/espocrm/issues) or post bug on our [forum](http://forum.espocrm.com/bug-reports?routestring=forum/bug-reports).
+Create an issue [here](https://github.com/espocrm/espocrm/issues) or post on our [forum](http://forum.espocrm.com/bug-reports?routestring=forum/bug-reports).

 ### How to get started (for developers)